Thomas Hollway: 1952 and 1955 elections

 The Electoral Reform League contested fifteen seats at the 1952 state election.
 In addition, Hollway announced that he would not contest Ballarat at the election, but would instead run for the seat of Glen Iris—the seat occupied by Les Norman, leader of his former party.
 Hollway was not expected to win against Norman, but then led the polling from the start of counting, defeating Norman easily.
 Cain's Labor Party won the election with the largest majority in its history, and the ERL won four seats (down from six).

 The Cain government proceeded to implement Hollway's "two-for-one" electoral redistribution plan.
 Ironically, Hollway's seat of Glen Iris was one of the electorates abolished in the redistribution.
 With his electoral reform plans implemented, Hollway changed the name of his party grouping to the Victorian Liberal Party in October 1954.
 In the 1955 election, Hollway stood as a candidate for Ripponlea, but had lost his enthusiasm for campaigning as his electoral ideals had been fulfilled, and he was defeated by Edgar Tanner, the LCP candidate.

 Later life

 After his defeat, Hollway retired to Point Lonsdale where he was active in the local community.
-In later life he suffered from cirrhosis of the liver and died of a cerebral haemorrhage on 30 July 1971, aged 64.
+In later life he suffered from cirrhosis of the liver and died of a cerebral haemorrhage on 30 July 1971, 64 days short of his 65th birthday.